StefanSchippers/xschem/README_MacOS.md

-# Installation instructions for MacOS 'Catalina'
+# Build instructions for MacOS 'Catalina'
 Install the latest XQuartz from XQuartz.org.
 Install the latest tcl, tk and cairo from MacPorts.